timcoultas/maxpreps_bb_stats/readme.md

 **Replacement Level — Generic Players**

 Roster backfill uses percentile-based profiles rather than mean imputation.
 This preserves population variance and aligns with the "Replacement Level" concept in WAR calculations—roughly the 20th-30th percentile of available talent.
-Elite programs (based on historical state rankings) receive different quality players that non-elite teams.
+Elite programs (based on historical state and regional championship performance) receive different quality players that non-elite teams.
 The percentiles below are the percentile performance of an historical sophomore across all 37 teams.

 * Elite teams: First generic at 50th percentile, second at 20th percentile, third at 10th percentile, additional at 10th
 * Standard teams: First generic at 30th percentile, second at 10th percentile, additional at 10th